Chart Color Schemes

 An assessment of population growth drivers in Redfern reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Redfern's population, as of November 2025, is approximately 15,571.
-This figure represents a growth of 1,901 people since the 2021 Census, which recorded a population of 13,670.
-The increase is inferred from ABS estimated resident population data of 15,359 in June 2024 and an additional 33 validated new addresses post-Census date.
-This results in a population density ratio of 9,159 persons per square kilometer, placing Redfern among the top 10% of locations assessed by AreaSearch for land scarcity.
-The area's growth rate of 13.9% since the Census exceeded both state (6.7%) and metropolitan averages, indicating strong growth leadership.
-Overseas migration contributed approximately 92.3% to overall population gains during recent periods.
+Redfern's population, as of November 2025, is around 15,571.
+This figure reflects an increase of 1,901 people since the 2021 Census, which reported a population of 13,670.
+The change is inferred from the estimated resident population of 15,359 in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density ratio of 9,159 persons per square kilometer, placing Redfern in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 census exceeds both the state (6.7%) and metropolitan area rates.
+Overseas migration contributed approximately 92.3% of overall population gains during recent periods in Redfern.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate above median growth, with the area projected to increase by 3,061 persons to 2041 based on latest numbers, resulting in an overall increase of 18.3%.
+Future population trends project an above median growth for the area.
+Based on the latest annual ERP population numbers, Redfern is expected to grow by 3,061 persons to 2041, reflecting an increase of 18.3% in total over the 17 years.

 Frequently Asked Questions - Population